UCCTesting/algorai/README.md

 ## Introduction
 This package is created to automate algorai blockchain app using selenium webdriver with python programming.

-Note : You need to install python version 3.10.5.

 ## Follow Along
 ### Cloning the repository: